It’s a hit

 Glassware: The tulip glass allows the floral esters to expand under the nose while the curvature of the glass is wonderful for showing the beer’s brilliant golden color.

-Pairs well with: baked fish and chicken are pleasant companions with this tripel’s light earthy and floral sweetness.
+Pairs well with: Baked fish and chicken are pleasant companions with this tripel’s light earthy and floral sweetness.

 The Verdict: I’m a big fan of the tripel style.
 My favorites allow the yeast to be the star, producing a soft floral sweetness that emerges in the beginning before drying out in the finish.
 This tripel does just that.
 It’s bright gold, smooth, and medium-bodied with enough carbonation to make it seem light and bubbly, yet with lingering alcohol warmth.
 Walk Off Tripel is definitely a standout beer for the summer.